-E. The Hearing Body
+4. The Hearing Chair

-- 1. At the discretion of the University, the hearing body may consist of a Hearing Officer or a Hearing Panel. - 2.
-No member of the hearing body will also have served as the Title IX Coordinator, Title IX investigator, or advisor to any party in the case, nor may any member of the hearing body serve on the appeals body in the case. - 3.
-No member of the hearing body will have a conflict of interest or bias in favor of or against Complainants or Respondents generally, or in favor or against the parties to the particular case. - 4.
-The hearing body will be trained on topics including how to serve impartially, issues of relevance, including how to apply the rape shield protections provided for Complainants, and any technology to be used at the hearing. - 5.
-The parties will have an opportunity to raise any objections regarding a decision-maker's actual or perceived conflicts of interest or bias at the commencement of the live hearing.
+- a.
+The Hearing Chair will not have served as the Title IX Coordinator, Title IX investigator, or advisor to any party in the case, and will not decide on the appeals in the case. - b.
+The Hearing Chair shall not have a conflict of interest or bias in favor of or against Complainants or Respondents generally, or in favor or against the parties to the particular case. - c.
+The Hearing Chair will be trained on topics including how to serve impartially, issues of relevance, including how to apply the rape shield protections provided for Complainants, and any technology to be used at the hearing. - d.
+The parties will have an opportunity to raise any objections regarding the Hearing Chair's actual or perceived conflicts of interest or bias at the commencement of the live hearing.